 PUTNAM COUNTY REGULAR BOARD MEETING

-The regular meeting of the Putnam County Board was called to order at 5:30 P.M. on Monday, May 10, 2021, by County Board Chairman Charles Lenkaitis.
-As a result of the social restrictions due to the outbreak of the Coronavirus (Covid-19) Pandemic and due to the unavailability of the Putnam County Office of Emergency Management Building, the meeting was held in the courtroom at the Putnam County Courthouse in Hennepin, Illinois.
+The regular meeting of the Putnam County Board was called to order at 5:33 P.M. on Tuesday, October 12, 2021, by County Board Chairman Charles Lenkaitis.
+The meeting was held in the courtroom at the Putnam County Courthouse in Hennepin, Illinois.
 The meeting was also available via Zoom.

-Roll Call was taken by the Clerk of the County Board with Steven Malavolti, Luke Holly, Charles Lenkaitis, Anthony Rue, and Floyd Holocker answering.
+Roll Call was taken by the Clerk of the County Board, Charles Lenkaitis, Anthony Rue, Floyd Holocker, Steven Malavolti, and Luke Holly answering.

 The Pledge of Allegiance was recited by all in attendance.

 Minutes: It was moved by board member Holly to approve the minutes from September 13, 2021, Regular Board Meeting.
 Board member Malavolti seconded the motion and the motion was carried on a roll call board vote of 4 ayes, 0 nays, and 0 absent.